-Considering all the abovementioned, it becomes obvious that the transition to LED lighting is not only a necessary measure due to state policy, but also beneficial for economic, social and image reasons.
+Considering all the above mentioned, it becomes obvious that the transition to LED lighting is not only a necessary measure due to state policy, but also beneficial for economic, social and image reasons.

-Further development of LED lamps.
+Further development of LED lamps

 Despite the rapid growth of LED performance indicators in recent years, this process cannot continue indefinitely and the development of LEDs in this direction is approaching its theoretical limit.
-The theoretical limit of LEDs efficacy is considered to be 260 lumens per watt of power expended.
-Currently, this value for high-quality street lights is about 160-180 lumens per watt.
+The theoretical limit of LEDs efficacy is 260 lumens per watt of power expended.
+Currently, this value for high-quality streetlights is about 160-180 lumens per watt.
 Each subsequent increase in this indicator entails additional costs for research, development and technological re-equipment of production.
 Moreover, costs grow faster than efficiency gains.
 Therefore, it is considered that a commercially viable limit of efficiency indicator will be a maximum of 200 lumen per watt.
 More efficient fixtures are possible, but the price for them will be unreasonably high.

 With the development of the LED industry and the emergence of more and more efficient LED crystals, their price has steadily decreased.
 As the performance limits are reached, the price reduction process will almost stop.
 Perhaps the price will fall further due to optimization of existing production capacity, but, most likely, only by a small fraction.

-Trends in street lighting in the European market.
+Trends in street lighting in the European market

 The issue of economical use of energy resources and, as a result, reduction of CO2 emissions in the European Union is currently more urgent than ever.
 The European Commission encourages the transition to energy-saving technologies, but soon will begin to apply administrative sanctions to consumers using energy-wasting sources of lighting or lamps containing harmful substances.

-In particular, it is already prohibited to use incandescent lamps, because they are energy wasting, and since 2021, fluorescent lamps and HPS lamps will be banned due to the content of substances and materials harmful to the environment.
+It is already prohibited to use incandescent lamps, because they are energy wasting, and since 2021, fluorescent lamps and HPS lamps will be banned due to the content of substances and materials harmful to the environment.
 Therefore, consumers who wish to comply with the rules and regulations of the European Union should take care of resolving the issue with the lighting system as soon as possible, since postponing it won’t bring any financial benefits: the price of LED lamps will not significantly decrease, and the continuation of the operation of outdated lighting systems will not only be economically unprofitable, but will soon be simply illegal.

 That is why the modernization of the lighting system using LED lamps will be a profitable investment for your business and will be highly appreciated by both customers and the government.